jens-limbach/SSv2-extensibility-workshop/README.md

 After you have done the above steps you can test both functions.
 The custom logic happens when you create a new case and will automatically create a sub-case.
 The custom pie chart will be visible in your account overview.

 ## Part 3: Deploying the Mashup-Sample Website
+_Note: If you directly jumped here, there are a few pre-required steps described in part 1 like getting your BTP and downloading the [ZIP file](https://github.com/jens-limbach/SSv2-extensibility-workshop/blob/2c6bdc7edcb9fdeaa133f66c78283e7915a1d972/SSv2-extension-workshop.zip) we use in this tutorial._

 The mashup-sample website contains a few nice tipps and tricks what you can do to make your side-by-side applications nicer.
 It only works properly if you also embedd it as a mashup.